 The following example of a risk matrix includes a combination of severity and occurrence.

-• Red: The team must eliminate the risk or reduce its level.
+• Red: must eliminate the risk or reduce its level.

-• Yellow: The team should eliminate the risk or reduce its level.
+• Yellow: should eliminate the risk or reduce its level but not mandatory.

 • Green: Acceptable risk.

-The team can use a three-dimensional matrix of Severity, Occurrence, and Detection, however, this kind of risk matrix is complicated to use without an FMEA software like FMEA Studio.
+The team can use a three-dimensional matrix of Severity, Occurrence, and Detection.
+However, this type of risk matrix is complicated to use without an FMEA software like FMEA Studio.

-The organization can create a matrix depending on their process characteristics and available resources.
+The organizations can create a matrix depending on their process and available resources.
 However, the team should apply the criteria consistently.

-Using the Risk Priority Number (RPN) in FMEA is the most common and convenient method of evaluating risk because the RPA is easy to develop and understand, whereas the entire FMEA methodology is complicated.
+Using the RPN in FMEA is the most common and convenient method of evaluating risk because the FMEA RPN is easy to understand, whereas the entire FMEA methodology is complicated.

 However, using only the RPN to determine the failure mode that requires corrective action can cause severe quality problems in an organization.